 - So saddened by the loss of your (blank).
 Anything I can take off of your plate, please let me know.
 (Appropriate for a co-worker).

-A text is a quick way to check in on someone who is hurting due to the loss of a loved one.
+A text is a quick way to offer comfort and check in on someone who is hurting due to the loss of a loved one.
 If you know the person well or are close to them (proximity speaking), offer help in a specific manner.
 If you are not close emotionally or locationally, still reach out to let those suffering know you are thinking of them.
+What to text a grieving friend or family member can feel like putting together a difficult puzzle because you want your message to be heard but don't want to say the wrong thing.
+Thankfully, there are a couple of dos and don'ts when it comes to how to comfort someone over text that you can follow to always have a good impact.

-Keep your text brief, especially when the news of the death is relatively new.
+One of the keys to knowing what to text someone who lost a loved one is not going overboard.
+Keep your text brief, especially when the news of the death is relatively new - unless you're incredibly close to the person who's grieving.
 The recipient will be dealing with myriad emotions, and reading through a lengthy text might be a chore.
 Also, remember that texting lacks the benefit of nonverbal communication; read and re-read your text before sending it to ensure it can't be misunderstood.

 Simplicity Is Key

+Sometimes knowing how to comfort someone through text means understanding what not to say.
 "Everything happens for a reason," or "God must have needed another angel," probably isn't going to help the person feel comforted because both statements indicate a higher power wanted the person dead.
 It's not a very comforting thought unless the recipient believes in a divine plan and accepts it.
-It is best to avoid these types of condolences unless you are absolutely sure they will resonate with the person on the other end of your text message.
+It's best to avoid these types of condolences unless you're absolutely sure they'll resonate with the person on the other end of your text message.

-Know When a Text Is Appropriate and When It Is Not
+Know When a Text Is Appropriate and When It's Not